-The healthcare industry is growing quickly, thanks in part to an aging population and the prevalence of conditions that require increased care, such as obesity and technological developments.
+The healthcare industry is growing quickly, thanks in part to an aging population and the prevalence of conditions that require increased care, such as obesity, and technological developments.
 In fact, the sector is growing so fast that the job market is having trouble keeping up, and there is an acute shortage of not only physicians but also nurses and other healthcare workers.
-According to the U.S. Bureau of Labor Statistics, healthcare employment will grow about 18% between 2016 and 2026, faster than all other occupations, and will add approximately 2.3 million new jobs during that time.
-This represents a third of all 11.5 million jobs that will be created over the next decade.
+The U.S. Bureau of Labor Statistics projects healthcare employment to grow about 14% between 2018 and 2028, faster than the average occupation, adding approximately 1.9 million new jobs during that time.
+This represents a third of the 8.3 million jobs that will be created over the next decade.

 An Aging Population

 The healthcare industry boom is partly fueled by an aging population, which requires increased care.
 Longer life expectancy means people are leading longer and more active lives, but it also means the percentage of older Americans is growing.
-In the United States, people 65 and older grew from 35 million in 2000 to 49.2 million in 2016, or 12.4% and 15.2% of the total population, respectively.
-This number is expected to rise to 83.7 million in 2050.
+In the United States, the number of people 65 and older grew from 35 million in 2000 to 54 million in 2020, or 12.4% and 16.3% of the total population, respectively.
+This number is expected to rise to 80 million in 2040.
 An aging population needs increased care.
 According to the American Medical Association, older patients need two to three more healthcare-related services than the rest of the population.

-According to the Centers for Disease Control and Prevention, in 2015–2016, 39.8% of adults and 18.5% of youth were obese.
+According to the Centers for Disease Control and Prevention, in 2017-2018, 42.4% of adults and 18.5% of youth were obese.
 Obesity is on the rise and has been linked to heart disease and other conditions that are responsible for many preventable deaths in the United States.
-The rise in adult obesity has led to a rise in healthcare costs, as obese adults spend about 42% more on healthcare costs than other adults.
+The rise in adult obesity has led to a rise in healthcare costs, as obese adults spend more on healthcare costs than other adults.

 The combination of an aging population and the rise in obesity means patients need increasingly dedicated care and more professionals who can help them not only prevent and treat their ailments but also lead healthier and more productive lives.

 Technology has allowed for a plethora of effective and innovative products, such as wearable medical devices and sensors, to emerge.
-These devices and other apps, smartphones, and smartwatches help support health and wellness for patients by monitoring health vitals and, in some cases, transmitting them to a caregiver or physician for evaluation and treatment.
+These devices and other apps, smartphones, and smartwatches help support health and wellness for patients by monitoring health vitals and, in some cases, transmitting the data to a caregiver or physician for evaluation.
 Sensors are increasingly small and seamless.
 They can be easily integrated into clothing and personal items, and they can play an important preventive role by helping to detect problems earlier on.
 Some devices, such as smart gloves, go even further and help patients recover movement and mobility after an accident.

 These technological innovations have led to new ways to make a difference in people’s lives through healthcare.
 Professionals can work in research and development and can become entrepreneurs to create new products and services to benefit patients.
 Technology has also facilitated the growth of biotechnology and data science, as well as other fields.